Dozens hurt as car ploughs into German carnival parade

 Carnivals are hugely popular in parts of western Germany, especially in Rhineland cities such as Cologne and Duesseldorf, where festivities peak on “Rose Monday” with tens of thousands attending street parades featuring comical or satirical floats.

-Police cars and ambulances rushed to the scene in Volkmarsen, a small town in northern Hesse, 260 miles (420 km) west of Berlin.
+Police cars and ambulances rushed to the scene in Volkmarsen, a small town 260 miles (420 km) west of Berlin.

-“We are on the ground with a big deployment.
-An investigation is underway,” north Hesse police said on Twitter after the incident, which they said occurred at about 2:45 p.m.
-(1345 GMT).

 German media said the driver deliberately broke through plastic barriers set up by police around the parade area, where 1,500 people were expected to gather.

-The car continued driving through the crowd for about 30 metres (33 yards) before coming to a halt, a witness told Hessenschau.
+The car continued driving through the crowd for about 30 metres (33 yards) before coming to a halt, a witness told local broadcaster Hessenschau.

 In 2016, a Tunisian man with Islamist militant ties ploughed a truck into a Christmas market in Berlin, killing 12 people.
 He was later shot dead by Italian police after he fled Germany.

-Reporting by Michelle Martin and Joseph Nasr; additional reporting by Alexander Ratz and Kevin Liffey; writing by Paul Carrel and Philippa Fletcher; editing by Gareth Jones, Mark Heinrich and Mike Collett-White
+Reporting by Michelle Martin, Joseph Nasr and Michael Nienaber; additional reporting by Alexander Ratz and Kevin Liffey; writing by Paul Carrel and Philippa Fletcher; editing by Gareth Jones, Mark Heinrich and Mike Collett-White